 - Additional Notes

 Wyze Cam detects motion by comparing pixels changing between video frames.
 "Motion" is recorded when large clusters of pixels change over time.
 This large cluster can mean a small object moving close to the camera, or a big object moving farther away (like a tree blowing in the wind).

-The Wyze app lets you set the sensitivity of your Wyze Cam with the Detection Settings.
-The slider has a range of 1-100 and will adjust the percentage of changed pixels that are necessary to generate an event video.
+You can set the sensitivity of your Wyze Cam in Detection Settings.
+There, you’ll see a slider with a range of 1-100.
+This slider will adjust the percentage of changed pixels needed to generate an event video.

 The Detection Zone feature allows you to define a specific area that you want your Wyze Cam to detect motion in.
 Everything outside of the zone is ignored and will not trigger an Event Video (if Motion Detection is turned on) or Motion Tracking (if Motion Tracking is turned on).